FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Discussion

-While FedSKD represents a significant advancement in model-heterogeneous federated learning, several limitations warrant further exploration. \textit{First}, this study evaluated FedSKD primarily in the context of medical image classification.
-Although the framework can theoretically extend to other medical imaging tasks, such as segmentation and detection, adapting the task model structure (e.g., from a classification to a segmentation model) requires further validation.
-Future work will explore FedSKD’s performance across a broader range of medical imaging applications. \textit{Second}, the mutual learning process necessitates the simultaneous training of both DAM and KTM per client, effectively doubling computational costs compared to single-model frameworks.
-While modern GPU hardware mitigates concerns regarding model size, reducing computational overhead remains crucial.
-Future research will investigate iterative training paradigms to decouple DAM-KTM updates and explore lightweight distillation techniques, such as attention-based or feature map distillation \cite{zagoruyko2016paying,yim2017gift}, to enhance efficiency without sacrificing performance. \textit{Third}, the aggregation-free paradigm requires clients to exchange entire models during peer-to-peer transfers, posing potential risks of data leakage through model inversion attacks, membership inference, or gradient extraction \cite{yuan2024decentralized}.
-To address these privacy concerns, client-side encryption techniques, such as partially homomorphic encryption (e.g., Paillier encryption) \cite{paillier1999public}, could enable secure model sharing without exposing raw parameters. \textit{Lastly}, FedSKD operates in a fully aggregation-free setting, but hybrid approaches that integrate lightweight server-side aggregation (e.g., feature fusion for critical knowledge) with client-side model transfer could offer additional benefits.
-Future work will explore hybrid frameworks where selective aggregation at trusted nodes complements peer-to-peer SKD, potentially enhancing both performance and privacy preservation.
+While FedSKD represents a significant advancement in model-heterogeneous federated learning, several limitations merit further investigation. \textit{First}, this study primarily evaluates FedSKD on medical image classification.
+Although the framework is in principle extensible to other tasks, such as segmentation and detection, adapting the underlying model structures requires further validation.
+Future work will explore FedSKD across a broader range of medical imaging applications. \textit{Second}, although mutual learning increases computational overhead, FedSKD prioritizes robustness and accuracy in heterogeneous P2P settings, and the observed gains suggest a reasonable trade-off between performance and cost.
+Future work will investigate more efficient training strategies, including iterative DAM–KTM updates and lightweight distillation schemes, such as attention-based or feature-level distillation \cite{zagoruyko2016paying,yim2017gift}. \textit{Third}, the aggregation-free paradigm requires peer-to-peer exchange of entire models, which may introduce privacy risks, including model inversion, membership inference, or gradient extraction attacks \cite{yuan2024decentralized}.
+Incorporating client-side protection mechanisms, such as partially homomorphic encryption (e.g., Paillier encryption) \cite{paillier1999public}, could enable secure model sharing without exposing raw parameters. \textit{Fourth}, the current implementation relies on random model transfer paths.
+Although performance is relatively stable across different paths, optimizing transfer orders may further improve efficiency and robustness. \textit{Fifth}, regarding scalability, while the per-client communication cost remains constant as the number of clients grows, completing a full round-robin circulation requires more training rounds.
+This limitation could be alleviated by adaptive client selection strategies based on domain similarity, network conditions, or resource availability \cite{yuan2024decentralized,wang2022matcha}. \textit{In addition}, FedSKD is not explicitly tailored for long-tail class distributions; integrating imbalance-aware strategies, such as BalanceFL \cite{shuai2022balancefl} or Ratio Loss \cite{wang2021addressing}, represents a promising direction.